TBCMdev/EinsteinUtility/README.md

 # **DCU CompSci Addons**

-This repo holds script addons for your DCU account.
+This repo holds script addons for DCU Einstein and the linux terminal.

-- Note: *most scripts here wont work from home as 2FA is required. run these cmds on a linux machine in the labs for accurate results.*
+- NOTE: *Setup coming soon, run setup.sh for now*

 ## Scripts